laurajaime/fcm_ruby_challenge/README.md

 Flight from SVQ to BCN at 2023-03-02 06:40 to 09:10 Flight from BCN to NYC at 2023-03-02 15:00 to 22:45
 ```

+## About the solution

+### Overview
+The solution involves reading the input file `raw_itinerary.txt` and taking into account the `based` argument, parsing the reservations, persisting segments and itinerary, sorting and grouping the segments by destination, and then printing the itinerary in a human-readable format.
+The main logic is implemented in a service, and a rake task is provided to facilitate running it within a Docker container.

+### Key components

+1. **Service (`ItineraryService`)**:
+  - Contains the core logic for parsing, persists, sorting, and grouping the segments.
+  - Provides a method (`humanify`) to process the input and generate the itinerary.

+3. **Presenter (`ItineraryPresenter`)**:
+  - Formats the sorted and grouped segments into a human-readable itinerary.
+  - Ensures the output is clear and well-structured.

+4. **Rake task**:
+  - Provides a convenient way to run the service with specified parameters.

+5. **Docker setup**:
+  - `docker-compose.yml` is used to define the application service.
+  - Ensures a consistent environment for print the itinerary.

+### What are included?
+- **Docker**: Ensures a consistent environment and simplifies dependencies.
+- **Rake task**: Provides an easy interface for print the itinerary.
+- **Service and presenter**: Separates concerns, making the code more modular, maintainable and extensible.
+- **Migrations and models**: Used to persist the itinerary and segments data, ensuring data integrity and enabling complex queries.
+- **Tests with rspec**: Ensures the correctness of the service and presenter logic, providing confidence in the solution's reliability.
+- **Rubocop**: Ensures code quality and enforces coding standards.

+### What are left out?
+- **More testing**: The solution includes basic tests to ensure the core functionality works as expected.
+More comprehensive tests can be added in the future as the solution evolves.
+- **Advanced features**: Focuses on the core functionality without adding unnecessary complexity.
+- **Extensive documentation**: Provides essential information to understand and run the solution, avoiding overly detailed documentation.